 WHY A MEMORIAL GARDEN?

 From the earliest times, Christians have utilized their churches and churchyards as places of interment at the time of death.
-This witnesses to our faith in Jesus Christ, who is the Resurrection and the Life.
-It is fitting therefore that the church provide facilities for Christians to place ashes of loved ones following cremation, as well as a garden of peace and beauty, where persons may meditate upon life’s meaning.
+This acts as witnesses to our faith in Jesus Christ, who is the Resurrection and the Life.
+It is fitting, therefore, that the church provide facilities for Christians to place ashes of loved ones following cremation, as well as a garden of peace and beauty, where persons may meditate upon life’s meaning.

 Responding to this need, Central United Methodist of Waterford established such a Garden.
 Ground was broken for the area, outside the sanctuary and near the main entrance of the church, on September 25, 1994.
 The first ashes were placed in June of 1995.

 Specific committal procedures are observed.
 Each person’s ashes will be placed, without a container, or scattered in an area designated by family members under the guidelines of the Memorial Garden Committee.
 Placements will be made as weather permits, with a short prayer service conducted by a minister of Central Church.

 A nameplate with the name of each person placed in the garden is located on the bronze plaque on the wall of the church building.
 No other burial markers are permitted.